 Kanban boards serve as a tool for mapping your team’s workflow.
 Their goal is to show you the stages of your workflow and how tasks are progressing through them.
 The simplest form of a Kanban board contains 3 basic stages: Requested, In Progress, Done.
 However, we advise you to do a more precise mapping and include every significant step of your workflow in order to get a concise look.

-This way you can set yourself up for continuous improvement by monitoring where work gets stuck.
+This way the continuous improvement board will help you notice where work gets stuck.
 As work processes change, you are at liberty to edit your board whenever necessary, in order to perfect your workflow.

 There are two types of Kanban boards: